A-Berton/event_app/README.md

- This is an event registration api created sith [Adonis.js](https://adonisjs.com/).
+ This is an event registration api created with [Adonis.js](https://adonisjs.com/).
 This basic purpose is to be able to register and manage events for the organizer, and to register to an event for the user.

 ## Getting Started